copperwater/xNetHack/doc/xnh-changelog-9.0.md

   monsters.
 - Monsters stepping on a squeaky board near you can wake you up.
 - Leprechauns have a one-sided grudge against gold golems and gold dragons.
+- Rock moles can eat gems and rocks (and other objects made of stone, like marble wands).
+Dilithium crystals grant them extra speed.
+The player can eat boulders and (empty) statues when polymorphed into one, but other rock moles won't.

 ### Interface changes